-In this case, the narrative, political correct context, is just an excuse to make this masterpiece, which content is a lot more universal, personal and intimate.
-The piece surges from the incredible erotic energy that’s captured and materialised by the collaboration between Enzo Cosimi and Paola Lattanzi.
-How their symbiosis of no judgement and accepatation can channel, mold and distillate it into pure unleashed unlabelled energy able to travel and touch the audience even through the screens.
-The experience of the viewer is electrical and magnetic, making it physical.
+The piece surges from the erotic energy arisen, captured and materialised in the collaboration between Enzo Cosimi and Paola Lattanzi.
+A symbiosis of no judgement and acceptation that channels, molds and distillates pure unleashed unlabelled energy able to travel and touch the audience in an electrical and magnetic experience even through the screens.

-Both works by Daniel Leveille and Enzo Cosimi, the performer are naked, but the nudity is not gratuitous it has nothing to do with sexuality and provocation as unfortunately, so very often happens.
-Here the nudity is fundamental as the performance happens on the skin.
+In the works by Daniel Leveille and Enzo Cosimi, the performer are naked.
+The nudity is not gratuitous nor as a mean of sexuality and provocation but to show the performance happens on the skin.

 Accompanied by the pulsating tones of his music, for an hour and ten minutes ten dancers occupy the stage, delineated by a curtain of fine strings, displaying an impressive succession of virtuoso dance phrases.
 The mathematical figures, the sustained repetition, the geometric occupation of the space, the art of continuous variation – everything that had gradually become the choreographer’s signature was pushed to the extreme in Rain.